The population of Canoa Quebrada was born from a small town called Esteves.

 Since then, it has become one of the main tourist destinations in Ceará.

-See more about the history of Canoa Quebrada
+See more information about Canoa Quebrada